josephmjoy/robotics/python_robotutils/NOTES.md

 This failure persists even if `TestHarness.submitMessages` waits for much longer before calling `finalSendMessageValidation` - so this issue needs to be investigated.

 ## February 2, 2018A JMJ: Milestone.
-Robotcomm send/receive message stress tests pass for basic cases
+RobotComm send/receive message stress tests pass for basic cases
 Successfully sent and received 10,000 messages over the mock transport with 'trivial' settings of a 1-thread worker pool and no delays!
-The fixes were just in how different fields of a received message were interpreted by the tests - no fixes in the actual Robotcomm implementation.
+The fixes were just in how different fields of a received message were interpreted by the tests - no fixes in the actual RobotComm implementation.

 Logging is paying dividends in debugging, especially logging of call stack on exceptions in the background threads, by `ConcurrentInvoker`.
 Also helpful to be able to set log levels.